KriVaTri/EVCM/README.md

 - Planner window: local datetimes (start/stop) defining when charging is allowed if planner mode is enabled.
 - SoC limit: maximum EV battery % at which charging should pause.
 - Upper start debounce: seconds that net power must stay at/above the upper threshold before (re)starting.
+- Auto unlock: per-entry switch to allow or prevent automatic unlocking of the wallbox lock to start charging.

 ---